marcosGcostell/LoL-drafting-tools/README.md

 ### Version

 API: 0.3.0
-Client: 0.1.0
+Client: 0.3.0

-### Register 2025/06/16
+### Register 2025/06/25

 The development is in the early stages and still is not a minimum viable project.

 The API is fully working with the basics features.
-It needs error hanlding improvement and users log in fetaures.
+It needs users log in fetaures and scheduler for automatic resource downloading.

-The Client is half way to be fully working.
+The Client is in the final development stage to its basic functionality.
+It needs user section and responsiveness for ordering lists.